akka/akka/akka-docs/src/main/paradox/project/downstream-upgrade-strategy.md

 When releasing a new minor version of Akka (e.g. 2.6.0), satellite projects are also usually not updated immediately, but as needed.

-When the sattelite project does update to a new minor version of Akka, it will also increase its own minor version.
+When the satellite project does update to a new minor version of Akka, it will also increase its own minor version.
 The previous stable branch will enter the usual end-of-support lifecycle for Lightbend customers, and only important bugfixes will be backported to the previous version and released.